dhruvp987/Portfolio/README.md

 ## Note
 - Website does not render correctly on Safari
+- Font looks too thin on Firefox

 ## To-Do
 - Fix rendering issues on Safari
+- Thicken font on Firefox
 - Finish Projects page

 ## Technologies and Skills Used